top of page

 Define the Purpose of the Illustration

 Start by explaining why you want the illustration.
 The purpose shapes every other decision in the project.
-Are you creating a book cover, surface artwork for a product, a magazine article illustration, wedding stationary, perhaps a special milestone gift for someone or something else?
+Are you creating a book cover, surface artwork for a product, a magazine article illustration, wedding stationery, or perhaps a special milestone gift for someone?
 The illustrator needs to understand the context to tailor the style, tone, and details accordingly.

 • Describe the project or product the illustration will support.